-It is a requirement that students complete a total of 16 weeks relevant practical experience prior to commencing their final year (4th year) of study.
+It is a requirement that students complete a total of 16 weeks relevant practical experience prior to completion of their studies.
 Further information may be obtained from the Program Convenor or Student Central.
 Further information on practical experience is available here.

 Australian Institute of Building

 This program is accredited by the Australian Institute of Building